You are at: Home » Buy Cardano (ADA)

 6. Click “Buy ADA”

-Uphold is an all-in-one platform that lets users trade cryptocurrencies including Cardano, as well as commodities, equities and fiat currencies.
-Although it doesn’t have the greatest range of additional cryptocurrency features, Uphold is perfect for those who wish to trade all kinds of assets on a single platform.
+Uphold is an all-in-one platform that lets users trade cryptocurrencies, including Cardano, commodities, equities, and fiat currencies.
+Although it doesn’t offer the greatest range of additional cryptocurrency features, Uphold is perfect for those who wish to trade all kinds of assets on a single platform.

-Uphold users can fund their account instantly using a debit/credit card, wire transfer or alternatively link a bank account for easy transfers.
-Note that there are hidden spreads for Uphold trading, so make sure you understand how much you are going to pay before you make a trade.
+Uphold users can fund their accounts instantly using a debit/credit card, wire transfer, or, alternatively, link a bank account for easy transfers.
+Note that there are hidden spreads for Uphold trading, so ensure you understand how much you will pay before making a trade.

 You can read our complete Uphold review here.

-The main thing to keep in mind when dealing with eToro is that it’s a bit complicated to withdraw the coins themselves to your own wallet, however with eToro you can easily withdraw fiat currency (i.e. USD, EUR).
-Therefore, if you’re using eToro you might as well skip Step 1 of getting a wallet.
+The main thing to remember when dealing with eToro is that it’s a bit complicated to withdraw the coins to your own wallet.
+However, with eToro, you can easily withdraw fiat currency (i.e., USD, EUR).
+Therefore, if you’re using eToro, you might as well skip Step 1 of getting a wallet.

 You can read my complete eToro review here.